 A: Dreaming about painting our room a fresh color for fall to match your comforter?
 You may paint your room if you live in Smith Hall or Newberry Hall.
 When choosing a color to paint your room you must use one of the five, university pre-approved colors.
 You can choose from softer tan, jersey cream, innocence, livable green or atmospheric blue.
 We have set aside days, prior to the start of the semester, for you to come paint your room so that it will be dry by the time you get her to move in.
-The “paint days” for the Fall 2012 semester are July 21st and July 28th.
+Due to some renovation projects taking place this summer the “paint days” for the Fall 2014 semester are July 25th, 26th and 27th.
 If you would like to paint your room please fill out the permission to paint form and send it to:

 The Office of Residence Life